haywirelabs/hwl/resumes/resumeTech.md

 Bethesda.net
 Rockville, Maryland

+Responsibilities

 * Provide technical leadership for front-end developers including international internal and vendor teams.
-* Defined technical implementations based on feature designs
+* Define technical implementations based on feature designs
 * Provide guidance for developer concerns
-* Develop and facilitate best practices across functional teams
+* Develop and facilitate best practices across functional teams ** Code Reviews
-  * Code Reviews
-  * Technical Documentation
+  ** Technical Documentation
-* Inspire team members to define data-driven and customer-focused initiatives
-  * Improve business decisions with data
+* Inspire team members to define data-driven and customer-focused initiatives ** Improve business decisions with data-driven processes

-  * Derive more satisfied customers.
+Achievements

+* Marketing Solutions
+* Accounts and single sign-on
+* Mods
+* Community

 **Product Owner**
 February 2015 - September 2015
 Bethesda.net
 Rockville, Maryland

-Responsible for the initial build-out of the Bethesda.net Web front-end systems from concept to launch.
-Acted as the business point-of-contact for all web initiatives and projects.
-Acted as decision-maker regarding product design and development processes.
-Interacted with company stakeholders to define business requirements for purposes of feature development.
-Managed multiple internal and vendor teams to develop multiple front-end components including support for marketing, community, and studio initiatives.
+Responsibilities

+* Define the context and intent for the Bethesda.net Web front-end systems from concept to launch
+* Act as the business point-of-contact for web initiatives and projects
+* Decision-maker regarding product design and development processes
+* Interact with company stakeholders to define business requirements for purposes of implementation into feature development
+* Manage internal and external design and development resources to develop multiple ongoing initiatives ** Contracts

+Achievements

+* Infrastructure for a new business entity
+* Identification and Documentation of product needs and dependencies
+* Product Integration across functional components
+* Product Launch and cadence production

 **Senior Software Engineer**
 July 2014 - February 2015
 Zenimax Online Studios
 Hunt Valley, Maryland

-Responsible for engineering and development work on the Elder Scrolls Online community website along with research and development work into custom Enterprise Content Management solutions.
-Developed proof-of-concept work which would evolve into implemented solutions for expansion into Bethesda.net platform expansion.
-Worked heavily to improve internal development practices including process review and improvement, organized developer community functions to share and improve team knowledge.
+Responsibilities

+* Engineer and develop on the Elder Scrolls Online community website.
+* Research and develop options for custom Enterprise Content Management Solutions.

+Achievements

+* Develop CMS proof-of-concept demonstrations and report on findings
+* Improve internal development practices
+** process review
+* Organize developer community events to share and improve team knowledge

 **Senior Technical Consultant**
 May 2012 - July 2014